Kategoria Superiore: All time table

-The all-time table of football clubs that have participated in the Kategoria Superiore, prior to the 2021–2022 season.
+The all-time table of football clubs that have participated in the Kategoria Superiore, prior to the 2024–2025 season.
 The ranking is based on the total accumulated points by each club.
-Teams in bold are part of the 2022–23 season.
+Teams in bold are part of the 2024–25 season.
+In the all-time table are not included the results in the final four round, introduced by 2024–25 season.
+Teams in bold are part of 2025–2026 season.

 UEFA rankings

-Current rankings (2022–23)
+Current rankings (2024–25)

-UEFA Country Ranking for league participation in 2022–23 European football season (Previous year rank in italics).
+UEFA Country Ranking for league participation in 2024–25 European football season (Previous year rank in italics).